 I’m going to tell you right now: some of these things cost money.
 Actual money.
 You have to pay for them.
 But that’s a good thing.
 If the product is free, then you are the product.
 Paying for privacy shows that you care about it and supports organizations that are providing it.

 - Use Firefox.
-Chrome is a secure browser, but you can’t convince me it’s private.
+Chrome is a secure browser, but you simply cannot convince me that it’s private.
 Google makes 90% of their revenue on ads, and they want to know as much about you as humanly possible.
 (Safari is good for privacy, too, but is Mac-only.)
-Once installed, turn on Firefox’s built-in privacy protection.

 - Install privacy plugins for Firefox: